adilbaig/pagerduty/README.md

 **Important**: v2 is a complete rewrite of the library.
 It is not backwards compatible with v1.

 For all new projects i suggest using v2.
-It is more flexible and easier to use than v1, and overcomes some of it's predecessor's design limitations.
+It is more flexible and easier to use than v1, and overcomes some of its predecessor's design limitations.

 [![Latest Stable Version](https://poser.pugx.org/adilbaig/pagerduty/v/stable.svg)](https://packagist.org/packages/adilbaig/pagerduty) [![Total Downloads](https://poser.pugx.org/adilbaig/pagerduty/downloads.svg)](https://packagist.org/packages/adilbaig/pagerduty)